biblius/hextacy/README.md

 Because we are now working with completely generic types, we have a completely decoupled architecture (yay), but unfortunately for us, we now have to endure rust's esoteric trait bounds on every intermediate repository we create (boo).
 Fortunately for us, we can utilise rust's most excellent feature - macros!

-First, let's go step by step to understand why we'll need these macros by examining an example of a simple user endpoint:
+First, let's go step by step to understand why we'll need these macros by examining an example of a simple user endpoint.
+Check out the [server example](https://github.com/biblius/hextacy_examples.git) in the examples repo to see how everything is ultimately set up.

 ## **The server**